image description

 2) MERCHANT CASH ADVANCES

 GRID Finance offers the best merchant cash advance option in Ireland.
-It allows flexible repayment terms and rolling facilities that allow for real-time consideration of sales, with repayments tied to a % of the amount of earnings the business takes in a day or a month.
+Unlike a loan, It allows flexible repayment terms and rolling facilities that allow for real-time consideration of sales, with repayments tied to a % of the amount of earnings the business takes in a day or a month.

-Plus, once an amount is mostly repaid it can be borrowed again.
+Plus, once an amount is mostly repaid it can be accessed again.

-A Flexible Repayment Loan from GRID Finance provides businesses with financing options that offer adaptable repayment terms.
-This type of loan is designed to align with the cash flow cycles of a business, allowing for varying repayment amounts based on the financial performance and revenue of the business.
+A Flex Funding Facility from GRID Finance provides businesses with financing options that offer adaptable repayment terms.
+This type of finance is designed to align with the cash flow cycles of a business, allowing for varying repayment amounts based on the financial performance and revenue of the business.

 Essentially, the repayments adjust in proportion to how well the business is doing financially, which can provide significant cash flow relief during slower periods or when unexpected expenses arise.